wwilliams-pivotal/gemfire-jmx-exposing-metrics/README.md

 For the example I thought it would be good to show a customizable example.
 In this example I make use of regular expressions to make it easier to expose metrics in bulk.

-To define which metrics to expose I used a plain ole properties file.
+To define which metrics to expose I used a properties file.
 The format of the property and value is:

 ```
 <Metric Type>:[Optional Resource RegEx |]<Metric RegEx>[,<Subsequent Metric RegEx> ]